ywhgroup/MRWG_1D/README.md

 If you use this code for your research, please cite:

 [Topology Optimization Enables High-Q Metasurface for Color Selectivity](https://doi.org/10.1021/acs.nanolett.4c01858) <br>
-Huan-Teng Su, Lu-Yun Wang, Chih-Yao Hsu, Yun-Chien Wu, Chang-Yi Lin, Shu-Ming Chang, and Yao-Wei Huang.
+Huan-Teng Su, Lu-Yun Wang, Chih-Yao Hsu, Yun-Chien Wu, Chang-Yi Lin, Shu-Ming Chang, and Yao-Wei Huang